blueberrymusic/Deep-Learning-A-Visual-Approach/Bonus-Chapters/README.md

 ## What's here

-In this directory you'll find three, free bonus chapters.
+In this directory you'll find three, **free bonus chapters**.
+For now, they're only in PDF form, but you can find free converters to almost any other format by searching with your favorite search provider.

 **Bonus1** shows how to use Python's *scikit-learn* library to do basic machine learning operations.